-Hangul and Coffee shops which sound as copy shops
+Hangul and Coffee shops which sound like “copy shops”

 Much preparation stuff

-The visa is relatively easy to get for Germans because the countries have a good relationship to each other (and it’s free).
+The visa is relatively easy to get for Germans because the countries have a good relationship with each other (and it’s free).
 The inoculations are really expensive and there are a lot of recommendations about immunisation protection.
 If you don’t want to pay more money for inoculations than for the flight, it is impossible to get inject against everything.
 The flight is one other problem.
 My plans are to travel a few months after my exchange semester that’s why I don’t know yet when I will come back to Germany.
-However, it is cheaper booking of a return flight.
-That’s why I would recommend to search for a flight with nice rebooking options.
+However, it is cheaper to book a return flight right away.
+That’s why I would recommend searching for a flight with nice rebooking options.
 One other problem will be the luggage.
 I have to left some stuff in Korea while I’m travelling around.
 I also have just 23 kilogrammes of free luggage from Germany to South Korea.
-A friend gave me a really nice advice.
+A friend gave me a piece of really nice advice.
 She loves backpacking journeys so she is kind of an expert.
 She always takes some old or washed out clothes to her travels or just outfits she doesn’t like anymore, so she can throw them away and has more space for clothes, souvenirs or just food.
-I believe it is a really useful advice.
+I believe it is a bit of really useful advice.

 Immaturity in Seoul